St. James' Episcopal Church (South Pasadena, California)

 St. James' Episcopal Church is a parish of the Episcopal Church in South Pasadena, California, and part of the Episcopal Diocese of Los Angeles.

-The church's mission is "To Learn, to Love, to Live the Word of God."

 History

 The church began informally in 1890 as St. Andrews Mission, with support from All Saints Episcopal Church in nearby Pasadena.
 In 1905, a temporary structure was built on the corner of Monterey Road and Fremont Avenue, where the current church would be later built.

 Building

 The historic church was designed by chief architect Bertram Goodhue of Cram, Goodhue and Ferguson in a mix of Gothic Revival and Romanesque Revival architectural styles.
 The church is #33 on South Pasadena's list of historic landmarks.
 The stained glass windows were made by Judson Studios.